 For better preparation, make sure you are up to date with all exam info.
 Also, what happens if certification exams keep on updating with new technology coming every day.
 So, your first step should be the Official website of (ISC)² and view and match if you and the website are on the same page.
 If not, then make sure you’re equipped with all the new Certified Information Systems Security Professional (CISSP) exam info that is out there.

 Download the Exam Outline

 First of all, it is obvious to download the exam Outline.
 Make sure you don’t skip this part.
-As mentioned earlier, the Exam Outline is the most important part of any certification exam.
+As mentioned earlier, the CISSP exam outline is the most important part of any certification exam.
 You can easily locate the exam outline on the official website as well.
 Also, make sure to view if there are any important notices, you must be updated on any new changes.
-So, just take a quick look at the objectives:
+So, just take a quick look at the CISSP exam topics:

 - Security and Risk Management